 Other than the sulfate and the fragrance there are remarkably only another 5 ingredients in this shampoo (discounting the zinc pyrithione).
 And one of them is the gold coloring (or pink if you’re my girlfriend reading this…).

 I wish every manufacturer would subscribe to the more is less philosophy of shampoo formulation.
 It really irritates me to see a list of 25 ingredients in a shampoo.
-Who has time to even read the list, never mind determine what ingredients they are sensitive to?
+Who has time to even read the list, never mind determining what ingredients they are sensitive to?
 Perhaps that’s the plan all along…

-DHS, with a great deal of skill and clarity, has proven once again that it takes only a handful of ingredients to formulate a top class shampoo.
+DHS, with a great deal of skill and clarity, has proven once again that it takes only a handful of ingredients to formulate a top-class shampoo.
 They have obviously spent a great deal of time and effort in finding the ideal balance of these ingredients.
-And as consumers, it’s extremely simple to read and digest a list of seven ingredients and know exactly what you’re putting on your scalp.
+As consumers, it’s extremely simple to read and digest a list of seven ingredients and know exactly what you’re putting on your scalp.

 This might not be my favorite DHS shampoo – that remains the absolutely outstanding coal tar formula – but this remains a top-class shampoo.
 Sure, there may be one or two ingredients in there that you don’t like.
 But at least you can easily find them.

-If all company’s had this “less is more” philosophy towards shampoo formulation, this site wouldn’t be needed at all.
+If all companies had this “less is more” philosophy toward shampoo formulation, this site wouldn’t be needed at all.